kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

 A good summary is probably at least a paragraph in length.
 -->

 The proposal is for adding standard ObjectMeta to the ComponentConfig API's to follow the standard pattern for other Kubernetes API's.
-This will allow for better interpolation with standard tooling like kustomize for managing config templating and substituion.
+This will allow for better interpolation with standard tooling like kustomize for managing config templating and substitution.

 ## Motivation